2010 All-Ireland Colleges Camogie Championship: Trophy

 The trophy is the Corn Sceilge in honour of Seán Ó Ceallaigh (1872–1959) (known as Sceilg, an acronym of his name in Seán S. Ó Ceallaigh), one of the members of the Keating Branch of the Gaelic League that participated in the first Camogie matches in 1904.
 The shape of the cup is on the lines of the Ardagh Chalice.

 Semi-finals

-At the inter-provincial stages of the 2010 competition Blackwater CS, Lismore beat Portumna Community School 3–5 to 0–3 and Loreto, Kilkenny beat St. Patrick's College, Maghera 2–11 to 3-07 in the semi-finals.
-In the Senior B semi-finals Colaiste Choilm, Ballincollig defeated Holy Rosary, Mountbellew by 2–14 to 0–3.
+At the inter-provincial stages of the 2010 competition Blackwater CS, Lismore defeated Portumna Community School 3–5 to 0–3 and Loreto, Kilkenny defeated St Patrick's College, Maghera, 2–11 to 3-07 in the semi-finals.
+In the Senior B semi-finals Coláiste Choilm, Ballincollig defeated Holy Rosary, Mountbellew by 2–14 to 0–3.
 Borris VS, Carlow beat St Colm's, Draperstown 2–5 to 3-0 after Colm's led by three goals to two points at half time.
 In the Senior C semi-finals Presentation, Thurles beat Seamount, Kinvara 3–11 to 1–1 and Banagher CS defeated St Louis, Kilkeel 5–6 to 4–6 in a replay after drawing 3–4 to 2–7.